zama-ai/bounty-program/README.md

 # How to participate?
 - 1️⃣ Start by reading our full list of bounties available [here](https://github.com/zama-ai/bounty-program/tree/main/Bounties).
 - 2️⃣ Found a bounty that you'd like to work on?
 Apply directly [here](https://zama.ai/bounty-program-application).
-- 3️⃣ Join the discussion on our dedicated discord channel [here](https://discord.fhe.org).
+- 3️⃣ Join the discussion on our dedicated discord channel [here](https://discord.fhe.org), or contact us privately with any question: bounty@zama.ai.
+- 3️⃣ Once you're ready to submit, head over our submission page [here](https://zama.ai/bounty-program-submission).

 ![separator](https://user-images.githubusercontent.com/5758427/191255076-1359262a-ed90-4612-b266-68781f16e15f.png)